EU unveils plan for new digital ID wallet | DW | 03.06.2021

 Some EU countries already have their own national digital ID systems.
 Belgium has a mandatory ID card that has a mobile app equivalent that is used to pay taxes, carry out bank transfers or request key documents from local authorities.

-The Commission plans to discuss the wallet with EU member countries and aims to get them to agree on technical details by the autumn so pilot projects can begin.
+The commission plans to discuss the wallet with the EU’s 27 member countries and aims to get them to agree on technical details by the autumn so pilot projects can begin.